Prostitution in Laos: Sex trafficking

 Laos is a source and, to a lesser extent, a transit and destination country for women and children subjected to sex trafficking.
 Lao trafficking victims, especially from the southern region of the country, are often migrants seeking opportunities abroad who then experience sexual exploitation in destination countries, most often Thailand, as well as Vietnam, Malaysia, China, Taiwan, and Japan.
-Some migrate with the assistance of brokers charging fees, while others move independently through Laos’ 23 official border crossings using valid travel documents.
+Some migrate with the assistance of brokers charging fees, while others move independently through Laos' 23 official border crossings using valid travel documents.
 Traffickers take advantage of this migration, and the steady movement of Lao population through the country's 50 unofficial and infrequently-monitored border crossings, to facilitate the trafficking of Lao individuals in neighboring countries.
 Traffickers in rural communities often lure acquaintances and relatives with false promises of legitimate work opportunities in neighboring countries, then subject them to sex trafficking.

 A large number of victims, particularly women and girls, are exploited in Thailand's commercial sex industry.
 Some number of women and girls from Laos are sold as brides in China and subjected to sex trafficking.
 Some local officials reportedly contributed to trafficking vulnerabilities by accepting payments to facilitate the immigration of girls to China.

 Laos is reportedly a transit country for some Vietnamese and Chinese women and girls who are subjected to sex trafficking in neighboring countries, particularly Thailand.
 Chinese women and girls are also subjected to sex trafficking within Laos.
+Most of the women trafficked from China to Laos, Thailand and Malaysia are from ethnic minorities like the Dai ethnicity from areas like the from Xishuangbanna Dai Autonomous Prefecture in Yunnan province and they are trafficked by men of their own ethnicity.
+The Dai people are related to Thai people.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Laos as a 'Tier 3' country.